 During his performance, he said that “to be an artist, you have to be 360.”

 World-famous tenor Andrea Bocelli doesn’t limit himself to his native Italian.
 He also sings in French, Spanish, English, Latin and Portuguese.

 Here he is at the memorial concert for Lady Diana at the London Wembley Stadium in 2007, performing “The Music of the Night” in English.

 Aside from being one of the highest earning musicians in history, Celine Dion also has a wealth of languages under her belt.
 Aside from English and French — two languages she’s well-known for — she has also sung in Spanish, German and Japanese, as well as Neapolitan, Latin and Mandarin.

 Here she is performing at the 2013 Chinese New Year’s Gala in Beijing.

 The Cuban-American singer earned a French minor during her undergrad studies at the University of Miami, and prior to making it big as a singer, she went on to work for the Miami International Airport’s Customs Department as a translator.
 She was even approached by the CIA as a potential recruit.

-In her 2013 album, The Standards, she weaves in five different languages: English, Spanish, French, Italian and Portuguese.
+In her 2013 album, The Standards, she weaves in five different languages, easily making her one of the most beloved and well-rounded multilingual singers around: English, Spanish, French, Italian and Portuguese.